Michelle Clark-Heard

-Michelle Clark-Heard (born July 27, 1968) is a former head coach for the Cincinnati Bearcats women's basketball team.
+Michelle Clark-Heard (born July 27, 1968) is the head coach for the Mercer Bears women's basketball team.

 Career

 In her first year at Western Kentucky University her team posted a 22–11 record, after going 9–21 the season prior to her arrival.

-In 2018 the University of Cincinnati hired her as the head coach for the Cincinnati women's basketball team.
+In 2018, the University of Cincinnati hired her as the head coach for the Cincinnati women's basketball team.
 In her first season, she led the team to more than 20 wins for the first time since 2003 and at least 12 conference wins for the first time since 1999.

-On March 7, 2023 she was fired as the head coach of the Cincinnati women's basketball team.
+On March 7, 2023, she was fired as the head coach of the Cincinnati women's basketball team.
 She finishes with an overall record of 74–74 and a conference record of 35–46.

+On May 17, 2023, Mississippi State University announced that she was hired as the Assistant Athletic Director for Women's Basketball.